joinedspawnRoads/ParkourAHK/README.md

 ## FAQ

-Q: Will I get banned for this?
+Q: Can this get me banned?
 - A: [Kid tested, staff approved!](https://imgur.com/rKFkimo)

 Q: What happens if I run them all at once?